awsdocs/aws-codedeploy-user-guide/doc_source/deployment-steps-ecs.md

 If you redeploy, the target group associated with the current deployment's original task set is associated with the redeployment's replacement task set\.

 For more information, see [Redeploy and Roll Back a Deployment with CodeDeploy](deployments-rollback-and-redeploy.md)\.

+## Amazon ECS Blue/Green Deployments Through AWS CloudFormation<a name="deployment-steps-ecs-cf"></a>

+You can use AWS CloudFormation to manage Amazon ECS blue/green deployments through CodeDeploy\.
+For more information, see [Create an Amazon ECS Blue/Green Deployment Through AWS CloudFormation](deployments-create-ecs-cfn.md)\.

+**Note**
+Managing Amazon ECS blue/green deployments with AWS CloudFormation is not available in the MXP, CPT, KIX, or BJS/ZHY regions\.